-Trekking in Annapurna with Diverse Culture and Topography - Trekkers Paradise
+Annapurna Trekking: Diverse Culture and Topography - Trekkers Paradise

-Similarly, the Gurung culture to the south of the Annapurna range and Tibetan-influenced heritage to the north also offers an exquisite diversity in culture and traditions.
+Similarly, the Gurung culture to the south of the Annapurna range and Tibetan-influenced heritage to the north also offers an exquisite diversity in culture and traditions on your Annapurnana hiking adventure trip.
 With all these attractions, the Himalayas in the Annapurna, Gangapurna, and Lamjung Himal range are undeniably the major eye-candy on the Annapurna treks.
 Annapurna I (8091m), Mt.
-Machhapuchhre (6997 m), Annapurna II (7937 m), Annapurna South (7219 m), Nilgiri (7061 m), Gangapurna (7454 m), and Tilicho Peak (7134 m) are some notable mountains in the region.
+Machhapuchhre (6997 m), Annapurna II (7937 m), Annapurna South (7219 m), Nilgiri (7061 m), Gangapurna (7454 m), and Tilicho Peak (7134 m) are some notable mountains to capture on your Annapurna trekking adventure.

-Annapurna Base Camp is also known as Annapurna Sanctuary Trek is the face of the Annapurna region trekking.
+Annapurna Base Camp also known as Annapurna Sanctuary Trek is the most popular trekking in all the Annapuran trekking routes.
 This Annapurna hiking journey begins from Nayapul and gradually ascends through the rhododendron forest to the Annapurna Base Camp.
 Other iconic trekking trails in the region are Annapurna Panorama Poonhill Trek and Annapurna Circuit Trek.
-Panorama Poonhill Trek heads to the popular Poonhill viewpoint to relish the panorama of Annapurna Himalayas.
+Panorama Poonhill Trek heads to the popular Poonhill viewpoint to relish the panorama of the Annapurna Himalayas.

 Similarly, Annapurna Circuit Trek explores the Manang Valley and lower Mustang region to the north of the Annapurna range.
-Tilicho Lake (4920 m) - the highest lake in the world, Thorung La Pass (5416 m), and Kali Gandaki Gorge- the world's deepest gorge are some of the major attractions in round Annapurna teahouse trek.
-Nar Phu Valley Trek is another unique trekking journey that enjoys the ancient heritage and culture of the local Tibetan-influenced communities.
-Khayer Lake Trek also known as Annapurna Dhaulagiri Trek and Mohare Danda Trek are two under-appreciated teahouse treks to the southern part of the Annapurna region.
+Tilicho Lake (4920 m) - the highest lake in the world, Thorung La Pass (5416 m), and Kali Gandaki Gorge- the world's deepest gorge are some of the major attractions on round Annapurna teahouse trek.
+Nar Phu Valley Trek is another unique Annapurna trekking journey that enjoys the ancient heritage and culture of the local Tibetan-influenced communities.
+Khayer Lake Trek also known as Annapurna Dhaulagiri Trek and Mohare Danda Trek are two under-appreciated teahouse hiking trails in the southern part of the Annapurna region.

-With such an abundance of natural beauty and cultural influence, the spring and autumn seasons are the best time to do Annapurna region trekking.
+With such an abundance of natural beauty and cultural influence, the spring and autumn seasons are the best time to do the Annapurna treks.
 The spring from March till June ensures a surreal trekking environment with vibrant greenery and calm weather conditions.
-Similarly, the autumn season from September till December is known for clear skies and excellent trekking conditions.
-Like other airports at high altitudes in Nepal, Jomsom airport also faces the problems of flight delay and cancellation.
+Similarly, the autumn season from September to December is known for clear skies and excellent trekking conditions.
+Like other airports at high altitudes in Nepal, Jomsom airport also faces the problems of flight delays and cancellations.
 This is because places at high altitudes experience frequent weather changes, including the strong wind in Jomsom.
 Having many tea houses on hiking routes we go on tea house mode of trekking in Annapurna

 The stunning panorama of the Annapurna, Dhaulagiri, and Manaslu ranges along with the famous sacred Fishtail mountains loom throughout the Annapurna treks giving you a true Himalayan trekking experience.
 We organize tea house trekking in Annapurna along with some tented camping treks and peak climbing trips in this Annapurna region.